Coolidge, Arizona

 Coolidge is a city in Pinal County, Arizona, United States.
-According to the 2020 census, the city's population is 13,218.
+The population was 13,218 at the 2020 census, and was estimated to be 19,674 in 2024.

 Coolidge is home of the Casa Grande Ruins National Monument.
 The monument was the first historic site to receive protected status by the United States Government in 1892.
 Coolidge is also home to both Central Arizona College and the Central Arizona Valley Institute of Technology.

 History

-The area containing what is now the City of Coolidge was occupied by the Hohokam, an indigenous ancient Sonoran Desert people who built a massive compound consisting many of caliche structures and remained in the area for over 1,000 years.
+The area containing what is now the city of Coolidge was occupied by the Hohokam, an indigenous ancient Sonoran Desert people who built a massive compound consisting many of caliche structures and remained in the area for over 1,000 years.
 The only remaining and preserved structure from this compound is the Casa Grande Ruins National Monument.

 The modern history of the city is centered around agriculture, particularly cotton.
 Coolidge was founded in 1925 when R.J.
 Jones laid out an 80 acres site during the construction of the Coolidge Dam on the nearby Gila River, which was completed in 1930.
 Both the dam and the townsite were named for Calvin Coolidge, the 30th President of the United States.
 The dam made the sandy soil native to the area into very rich farmland, and soon vast expanses of desert were plowed and acres of cotton were planted.
 This is when the area's status as the hub of the Arizona cotton industry was solidified and led to the incorporation of Coolidge as a city in 1945.

 Economy

-Up until the 1950s, the city's economy was completely dependent on mining and cotton.
+Until the 1950s, the city's economy was completely dependent on mining and cotton.
 It has since diversified to include manufacturing, regional trade, and services for agricultural producers and farm families.

 In 2019, Nikola Motor Company purchased 389 acres in Coolidge and operates a factory for zero-emissions heavy trucks, with a production capacity of 2,500 trucks per year.